 '''

 GET /v1/orders/{id}/events/history

+{

-{ "event_history": [
+"event_history": [

-"iso datetime":
+{

-"2020-12-29T00:35:00+03:00",
+"iso_datetime": "2020-12-29T00:35:00+03:00",

 "new_status": "created"

-}, {
+},

-"iso datetime":

-"2020-12-29T00:35:10+03:00",
+"iso_datetime": "2020-12-29T00:35:10+03:00",

 "new_status": "payment_approved"

+},

-}, {
+{

-"iso_datetime":

-"2020-12-29T00:35:20+03:00",
+"iso_datetime": "2020-12-29T00:35:20+03:00",

 "new_status": "preparing_started"

-}, {
+},

-"iso datetime":

-"2020-12-29T00:35:30+03:00".
+"iso_datetime": "2020-12-29T00:35:30+03:00",

 "new_status": "ready"

-]}
+}

+1

+}

 '''

 Suppose at some moment we decided to allow trustworthy clients to get their coffee in advance before the payment is confirmed.
-So order will jump straight an "preparing_started" "ready" without or even "payment_approved" event being emitted.
+So an order will jump straight to "preparing\started", or event "ready", without a "payment\approved" event being emitted.
 It might appear to you that this modification is backwards-compatible since you've never really promised any specific event order being maintained, but it is not.

-Let's assume that a developer (probably, your company's business partner) wrote some code implementing some valuable business procedures, for example, gathering income and expenses analytics.
+Let's assume that a developer (probably, your company's business partner) wrote some code implementing some valuable business procedure, for example, gathering income and expenses analytics.
 It's quite logical to expect this code operates a state machine, which switches from one state to another depending on getting (or getting not) specific events.
 This analytical code will be broken if the event order changes.
-In the best-case scenario, a developer will get some exceptions and will have to cope with the error's cause; in the worst case, partners will operate wrong statistics for an indefinite period of time until they find the issue.
+In the best-case scenario, a developer will get some exceptions and have to cope with the error's cause; the worst-case, partners will operate wrong statistics for an indefinite period of time until they find a mistake.

-A proper decision would be, first, documenting the event order and the allowed states; second, continuing generating the "payment_approved" event before the "preparing_started" one (since you're making a decision to prepare that order, so you're in fact approving the payment) and add extended payment information.
+A proper decision would be, first, documenting the event order and the allowed states; second, continuing generating the "payment\approved" event before the "preparing\started" one (since you're making a decision to prepare that order, so you're in fact approving the payment) and add extended payment information.